 - Shepard, L.A.
 (2000).
 The role of assessment in a learning culture.
 Educational Researcher, 4-14. - Stiggins, R. (2005).
 From formative assessment to assessment for learning: A path to success in standards-based schools.
 Phi Delta Kappan, 324-328 - Black, Paul(2005).Assessment for Learning: putting into practice(e-book), Mc Graw-Hill - Dweck, C. (2006).
 Mindset: The new psychology of success.
-Random House LLC. - Sindhu,K.S(2007).New Approaches to Measurement and Evaluation, Sterling Publication - Wiliam,Dylam(2011).Assessment for Learning: why, what and how(e-book),Institute of
+Random House LLC. - Sindhu,K.S(2007).New Approaches to Measurement and Evaluation, Sterling Publication - Wiliam,Dylam(2011).Assessment for Learning: why, what and how(ebook),Institute of Education ,London - Secolsky, Charls(2011) Handbook on Measurement and Evaluation in Higher Education(print/e-book), Routledge Pathak, R.P., (2012).
+Measurement and Evaluation in Education .Pearson Publication New Delhi